Invoice Processing Can Be Cheaper: The TCO of Invoice Data Capture (Part 1)

 The Actual TCO for OCR

-Spoiler alert!
-We are going to start by comparing the three approaches head to head and throw in some actual numbers.
-The numbers are based on a fairly typical model scenario.
+We’ll start by comparing the three approaches head-to-head and throw in some actual numbers (based on a fairly typical model scenario).
 No worries, we will dive into all the details below – and also explain how all the numbers came to be.
 After all, our real goal is to give you a blueprint to think about data entry TCO in your organization.

 You simply need to have the staff to do this work for the organization to function, and how much you spend only comes second.